What We Offer Insights Why Blairgowrie Book a Conversation

 03 Lender exposure undisclosed.
 No lender to any provider in this analysis has, based on publicly accessible documents, received a disclosure indicating that franchise income represents a material and concentrated risk to the borrower's revenue base.
 Leeds Trinity's 2025 covenant breach is the first instance of this mechanism operating in practice.
 It will not be the last.

-Six datasets.
+Seven datasets.
 One framework.
 The information needed to understand this risk is public.
 The problem is that it exists in separate places, published by separate bodies for separate purposes, and almost always read in isolation.
 This report is what happens when you read all of them at once.

 Download the full analysis